frequently asked questions

 Although the rear light draws a little power from the dynamo, the difference in the brightness of the front light is hard to discern with the naked eye and almost impossible to see when riding, so there's no need to be concerned about it.

-We do!
+Yes!
 But there's a catch.

 The electronics in the 1203DR provide a constant, smooth supply to the rear light regardless of the variations in power coming from the dynamo.
 To do this the connections to the dynamo and the rear light need to be kept completely separate.